prysmaticlabs/documentation/website/docs/advanced/proof-of-stake-devnet.md

     cd ..

-You will now have all the executables you need to run the the software for the devnet.
+You will now have all the executables you need to run the software for the devnet.

 ### Configuration files